davepinch/pinchy.cc/content/topics/politics/the-lincoln-project/en.wikipedia.org.md

 ---
 title: "The Lincoln Project (Wikipedia)"
 excerpt: >-
-  **The Lincoln Project** is a centrist American political action committee (PAC) founded in December 2019 by moderate conservatives and former Republican Party members who oppose Trumpism and 45th U.S. president Donald Trump.
-During the 2020 presidential election, it aimed to prevent the re-election of president Donald Trump, and to defeat incumbent Republican candidates running for re-election who had been loyalists to Trump.
-In April 2020, the committee endorsed Democratic presidential nominee Joe Biden.
-As of 2023, the committee is focused on preventing a non-consecutive re-election of Trump in the 2024 presidential election.
+  The Lincoln Project is an American political action committee (PAC) founded in December 2019 by moderate conservatives and former Republican Party members who oppose U.S. President Donald Trump and Trumpism.
+During the 2020 presidential election, the organization sought to prevent Trump's re-election and to defeat Republican candidates who supported him.
+In April 2020, they endorsed Democratic nominee Joe Biden.
+From 2022 to 2024, their efforts shifted to thwarting Trump's re-election bid in the 2024 presidential election, endorsing Democratic nominee Kamala Harris.
+Following Trump's victory, the Lincoln Project has focused on criticizing the actions of Trump's second presidency.
 license: CC BY-SA 4.0
-retrieved: 2024-03-24
+retrieved: 2026-03-13
 type: website
 url: /en.wikipedia.org/wiki/The_Lincoln_Project/
 website: "https://en.wikipedia.org/wiki/The_Lincoln_Project"